-R49 and R60 are the two highest insulation ratings available, offering exceptional thermal performance for colder climates.
-Both are common choices for attic insulation, where their resistance to heat transfer provides the greatest benefit.
+R49 and R60 are some of the highest insulation ratings available, and they work really well in colder climates.
+That’s why they’re a popular choice for attics, they do a great job keeping heat where it belongs, making your home more comfortable and energy-efficient.
 But is it worth extra money for R60 instead of R49, and does it matter which material you choose?

 Find out how to compare insulation values and when “going big” makes financial sense, even if your home is not zoned R60.

-Across all materials, R-value refers to thermal resistance, or how well any insulation resists heat transfer.
-A higher R-value means the material conducts less heat, which improves comfort throughout the home and lowers your heating and cooling costs.
+R-value is how well insulation blocks heat transfer, or thermal resistance.
+When insulation has a higher R-value it means that the insulation material conducts less heat, this improves comfort throughout your home and lowers your energy bills.

-R60 insulation is thicker than R49 insulation and offers substantial performance improvements, especially when replacing old insulation in attics and exterior walls.
+R60 insulation provides better performance than R49 insulation because its greater thickness makes it suitable for replacing outdated insulation material found in attics and exterior walls.

 R49 Vs. R60 Attic Insulation